 - Managerial economics

-The Master of Business Administration (MBA) has long been held as the gold standard of graduate degrees in business.
+The Master of Business Administration (MBA) has long been the gold standard of graduate degrees in business.
 These programs take two years to complete if courses are taken full-time; however, many programs are designed for currently working professionals and take longer.
 Business management, corporate policy, finance, economics, organizational behavior, and strategic planning are all part of the curriculum.
-Graduates will be well-versed in critical thinking and analytical problem-solving skills.
+Graduates should be well-versed in critical thinking and analytical problem-solving skills.

 Many MBA programs are tailored toward subspecialties in business, such as an MBA with an emphasis in leadership or entrepreneurship.
-An MBA candidate in a program that emphasizes entrepreneurial business development might take courses in the subjects below:
+An MBA candidate in a program that emphasizes entrepreneurial business development might take courses in: